-- This is the distance at which your point reaches the opponent’s hilt, and you can touch the opponent’s torso with the aid of a step.
-It is a defensive distance that gives you enough time to recognize and react to threats.
+- This is the distance at which the opponent’s point reaches the your quillons.
+The opponent cannot hit you without stepping and leaning forward.
+This makes it a defensive distance that gives you enough time to recognize and react to threats.
 You enter this instance by stepping to point C.

 - Second Instance

 - This is the distance at which your point reaches the opponent’s elbow.
-You can touch—but not wound—the opponent’s torso by leaning forward.
-The purpose of this instance is to act as a transition point; after beginning to close with the opponent, you decide to commit to an attack or retreat.
+You can hit the opponent by leaning forward.
+Importantly, you are just outside the opponent’s range (as long as they don’t lean forward).
+The purpose of this instance is to act as a transition point; after closing with the opponent, you decide to commit to your current attack, switch to a different attack, or retreat.
 You enter this instance by stepping to one of the points E or G.

 - Third Instance

-- This is the distance at which your point reaches the opponent’s torso, which you can wound by simply extending your arm.
+- This is the distance at which you can hit the opponent by simply extending your arm.
 It is here that you end a fight by either striking or disarming the opponent.
 You enter this instance by stepping to one of the points H or N.

 Note that the difference between each instance is about half an arm’s length, which also happens to be the length of a natural step.